normalvector/ue4_mesh_deformation_toolkit/README.md

 ## ToDo List
 ### General Work
+* Check that functions are Pure when needed...
 * Move content over from the ProceduralToolkit repo
 * Build a demo scene for each node
 * Write a better intro doc...